bypepe77/ZenithDB/README.md

 ## Persistence Model

+ZenithDB can be purely in-memory, but that is not the durable configuration.
+When `DataDir` is set, data is persisted on disk and recovered automatically on open.

 ZenithDB is not designed around rewriting one large JSON file on every mutation.
 The durable path is append-first: